Hayeensss/Smart_Doorbell/README.md

-├── /dashboard             # Main dashboard displaying [describe what the dashboard shows] ├── /history               # Shows a history of [describe what history is shown, e.g., doorbell events, recordings] ├── /preferences           # Allows users to configure their preferences for [describe what can be configured] └── /test                  # A page for testing components or features during development
+├── /dashboard             # Main dashboard displaying [describe what the dashboard shows] ├── /history               # Shows a history of [describe what history is shown, e.g., doorbell events, recordings] ├── /preferences           # Allows users to configure their preferences for [describe what can be configured]
 ```